Unenforced law: Legislative

+Judicial

+Judicial review often can invalidate laws, but (depending on the legal system) there may be no particular duty or process for the laws themselves to be actually removed from the body of laws.
+In this way, laws may end up on the books but completely unenforceable.

 In the United Kingdom, under the Treason Felony Act 1848, it is a crime punishable by life imprisonment to advocate for the creation of a republic in print, even peacefully.
-The Law Lords' interpretation of the later Human Rights Act 1998, however, has ensured that this law is unenforced, on the grounds that peaceful advocacy of a republic is protected speech.
+The Law Lords' interpretation of the later Human Rights Act 1998, however, has ensured that this law is unenforced, on the grounds that peaceful advocacy of republicanism is protected speech.